basin-dev/continue/docs/docs/walkthroughs/dlt-plugin.md

 # `dlt` Plugin

+`dlt` agent

+Policies
+- `CreatePipelinePolicy`

+Actions
+- "Runs code + if error: fix and run again in loop" action
+- "Passes natural language instructions to OpenAI model" action (for open-ended refinements)
+- "Accepts `dlt` commands and runs them" action
+- "If `init` command: kickoff create a pipeline steps" action
+- then "What API should I use?" action
+- then "Waiting for you to add your API key" action
+- then "API success? if so: remove exit()" action
+- then "success to DuckDB" action

 1. User enters: `dlt init weather duckdb` into the notebook-like GUI

 2. `dlt` autopilot triggers `createPipelinePolicy` to assist the user in building their `dlt` pipeline